 In twenty minutes the entire brood, suitcases and all, were assembled at the front door.
 Emery was still puzzled by the decided absence of their host, but, as the new rental car pulled up, he shook his head and laid the note of thanks Sylvie had written on the side table before picking up his and his wife's suitcases and heading out the door.
 Ranen, mimicking his father, picked up his and Laila's suitcases and followed.
 Laila brought up the rear, shutting the door softly behind her.
 As she walked through the garden to the driveway, she glanced around the side of the house, where she could just see the fountain.
 Unlike in her dream, it was crumbling and covered, not in green, leafy vines, but brown, dead ones.
 She started to turn her head back toward her family when, out of the corner of her eye, she glimpsed the man next to the fountain.
 Gasping, she stopped dead in her tracks and whipped her head around, her blue eyes locking with the dark brown eyes that haunted her.
 Aeron lifted his hand to his lips and blew her a kiss as Sylvie came up and put her hand on Laila's hair.

 Laila turned her head to her mother for a moment, but when she looked back, Aeron had disappeared.
 She shook her head, trying to clear the fog from her mind.
 "Fine, Mama.
 I'm just fine.
 Sorry."
 And with that, Laila strode to the car and plopped into the back seat, pulling her headphones from her pocket and turning her music on so she wouldn't have to talk.
 As they drove away, she watched the house grow smaller and smaller and felt an emptiness she had never noticed before.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Amberle HerselWrite a Review